Core-halo scaling relations in self-interacting scalar field dark matter: Scaling relations

 \subsubsection{Variation over time}

 The previous relations have been extracted considering $t=10 \tau_{\text{dyn}}$ for all cases, which corresponds to the final snapshot in time of our simulations.
 However, the core changes in size and mass as the halo evolves.
 This means that the relations described in the previous sections will also be modified.
 Therefore, we show the evolution of $B_{\text{size}}$ in the upper panel of Fig. \ref{fig:B-slope-time}.
-Here, we can see a decrease in the slope over time, being stronger for the attractive and $a_s=0$ cases, especially for the strongest values of SI, and almost constant for the repulsive scenarios.
+Here, we can see a decrease in the slope over time, being mild for the repulsive cases, but stronger for the attractive and $a_s=0$ cases, especially for the strongest values of SI.
 Additionally, in Fig. \ref{fig:B-slope-time} (lower panel), we observe the change of the slope $B_{\text{mass}}$ over time for different values of SI.
-The general trend shows a monotonic decrease, especially at early times.
-This is consistent with the fact that the density in the core increases as the material falls into the center (see Fig. \ref{fig: Evolution_prof}).
-Additionally, the behaviour for all the models is similar.
+The general trend shows a decrease, i.e. the dependence on the global halo parameter $E/M^3$ becomes weaker.
+This behaviour is similar for all the models shown.

 This analysis indicates that the scaling relations between the core and the halo (whether in terms of size, mass, or density) are closely tied to the evolutionary stage of the halo.
 As shown in Fig.~\ref{fig: lambda_evolution} and further discussed in the following section, the core gradually accretes mass over time, which in turn shapes the halo at large.
-In fact, the final core masses reached in a simulation depend strongly on the initial conditions, differing significantly between merger simulations with or without an expanding background.
+In fact, this and previous works show that the final core masses reached in a simulation depend strongly on the initial conditions, and whether mergers happen in a static or expanding background.